javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

 We may create `Range` objects, pass them around -- they do not visually select anything on their own.

 The document selection is represented by `Selection` object, that can be obtained as `window.getSelection()` or `document.getSelection()`.
 A selection may include zero or more ranges.
 At least, the [Selection API specification](https://www.w3.org/TR/selection-api/) says so.
-In practice though, only Firefox allows to select multiple ranges in the document by using `key:Ctrl+click` (`key:Cmd+click` for Mac).
+In practice though, only Firefox allows to select multiple ranges in the document by using `key:Ctrl`+click (`key:Cmd`+click for Mac).

 Here's a screenshot of a selection with 3 ranges, made in Firefox: